CloudLabsAI-Azure/azure-ai-agents-labs/gettingstarted.md

 ## Overview

-This hands-on lab offers a comprehensive introduction to building AI agents using the Azure AI Agent Service SDK and Semantic Kernel.
-You will begin by creating AI agents with the Azure AI Agent Service and leveraging Semantic Kernel to orchestrate them in a multi-agent system.
+This hands-on lab offers a comprehensive introduction to building AI agents using the Azure AI Agent Service SDK.
+You will begin by creating AI agents with the Azure AI Agent Service and orchestrate them in a multi-agent system.
 Throughout the lab, you will explore techniques for agent collaboration, automation, and task execution.
 By the end of this experience, you will have hands-on expertise in designing, deploying, and managing AI agents to build intelligent, scalable, and efficient AI-driven applications.

 ## Objective